Chitauri: Earth-616

-The Chitauri are able to mimic human form and absorb human knowledge by sucking the organs or brains out of the humans they imitate.
-In their natural form, they appear to be large and reptilian, but no clear images of their native form have been shown.

 Inspiration

 Millar's conception of the Chitauri was inspired by British conspiracy theorist David Icke.
 In his interview with Credo Mutwa, Icke learned of the Chitauri and believes the world is secretly run by an elite called the Illuminati who are in reality shapeshifting reptilian humanoids.
 The term Chitauri to describe these humanoids was taken from Icke's The Reptilian Agenda, where Zulu Shaman and historian Credo Mutwa and David Icke reveal the story of the Chitauri (reptilian) takeover of planet Earth and how a shapeshifting Chitauri (“Talker”) race has controlled planet Earth for thousands of years.
 Essentially, the term Chitauri is the Shona term meaning "talker" in reference to the reptilians, as shown above in the two different meanings referenced in parentheses.

 Comparison with Skrulls

-Another race called Skrulls, physically resembling the Skrulls of the mainstream Marvel universe, appear later (led by the billion-year-old Skrull Emperor, Kl'rt); these Skrulls dislike being confused with the Chitauri, whom they call terrorists.
+Another race called Skrulls, physically resembling the Skrulls of the mainstream Marvel universe, appear later (led by Skrull emperor Kl'rt); these Skrulls dislike being confused with the Chitauri, whom they call terrorists.
 They have extremely advanced technology, but have not been observed to shapeshift.
 These Skrulls were seen only in an alternate timeline in which Reed Richards contacted their world via his teleporter.
 The events leading to that timeline were altered in Ultimate Fantastic Four #29, and contact was never made.